savarazvan/RAZIE/README.md

 # RAZIE

-RAZIE is a 2D game engine based on Pygame.
+RAZIE (Răzvan's Indie Engine) is a 2D game engine based on Pygame.
 In order to demonstrate its capabilities, a simple game is included in which the player must survive endless waves of enemies as much as possible.

 ## Custom framework